dustinpfister/blog_posts/_posts/threejs-examples-tracks.md

 ### Check out more on curves if you have not done so yet

 There are a few built in options for classes that extend the [base curve class](/2022/06/17/threejs-curve/) in threejs that work great and as such help to save a lot of time compared to making a custom curve class.
-In fact what I am wriitng about here is me continig with what I started with my [post on the cubic bezier curve3 class](/2023/02/10/threejs-curves-cubicbeziercurve3/) that I wrote last week.
+In fact what I am writing about here is me continuing with what I started with my [post on the cubic bezier curve3 class](/2023/02/10/threejs-curves-cubicbeziercurve3/) that I wrote last week.

 ### Know a thing or two about the user data object, and other object3d class features